UPDATED: Read our 2021-22 guide to the most affordable international schools in Singapore here.

 Read more: Local vs international schools in Singapore

 Do these affordable international schools deliver on results as well as price though?
 Whichschooladvisor.com will be keeping a close eye on their progress to let you know.
-Read on for the WSA low down on each new school...
+Read on for the WSA lowdown on Singapore's top international schools...